Growth hacker roles have been becoming more and more common over the last few years.

 In order to become a great growth hacker, you must internalize the lesson of David versus Goliath: Although you face a giant in the form of seemingly overwhelming competition online, you must realize that a well-strategized precision shot can bring down the entire obstacle at once.
 You do not have to meet advertising force with an opposite force.
 Small armies using unconventional methods are the winners in 66 percent of wars over the past 200 years, and online marketing competition is no different.

-Your growth hacking is a product of the little tips that you find on hidden message boards.
+A growth hacker is a product of the little tips that you find on hidden message boards.
 If you are using a new app that connects people that overlap with the target audience of your company, then you may not have to use the big social media platforms at all.
 For instance, if you are marketing to artistic Millennials, you will find a much easier time organically connecting to people on KanKan or Moorus than you will pay for ads on Facebook.

 Growth hacking is all about testing strategies by hand instead of accepting the predetermined strategies that are given to you by the larger social media platforms on the Internet.
 You are able to weigh the time, manpower and money that other strategies require and pick the best from this wider spectrum rather than limiting yourself.
 You will test strategies by hand in order to create your own predetermined arsenal that is customized to the business that you are trying to promote.